sisteming/mongosync_monitor/README.md

 The first section covers 4 important details:

+1. _mongosync phase_: Timeline of the current phase that mongosync is in (namespaces created, collection copy, change event application, committed)
-1. _CopiedGB vs TotalGB_: This shows the timeline (every minute) of the GB copied by mongosync at each stage VS the total GB to be copied.
+2. _CopiedGB vs TotalGB_: This shows the timeline (every minute) of the GB copied by mongosync at each stage VS the total GB to be copied.
-2. _Current Phase_: Current Phase mongosync is in (i.e. collection copy, change event application, committed)
+3. _Current Phase_: Current Phase mongosync is in (i.e. collection copy, change event application, committed)
-3. _Shards / mongosync_: number of shards / number of mongosync processes running in parallel (1 per shard on source cluster)
 4. _State_: mongosync's state, generally Running in most cases.
+5. _Mongosync start time_: Timestamp at when mongosync was started.
+Useful to track the oplog on the source cluster.
+6. _Partition Phase distribution_: Partitions have 3 phases, *not started*, *in progress* or *done*.
+This shows the current progress.
+7. _Shards / mongosync_: number of shards / number of mongosync processes running in parallel (1 per shard on source cluster)

 <img alt="Example Mongosync monitor" src="img/msync1.png">

 This next section covers mongosync's progress in more detail:

-5. _Progress per namespace_: as it says, GB copied for each namespace (i.e. counting all shards) over time.
+5. _Copy Rate by minute (or hour)_: as it says, GB copied by mongosync aggregated by either minutes or hours.
-6. _Progress_: Gauge percentage indicator of Copied VS Total data to be copied.
-7. _Partitions not started_: During collection copy, mongosync uses partitions to split and copy ranges of data.
-This is an indicator of how many partitions are left to progress (i.e. in the state 'not started')
+6. _CopiedGB vs TotalGB_: Timeline of the progress and copied GB compared to the total GB to be copied

 <img alt="Example Mongosync monitor" src="img/msync2.png">

 This sections is similar to the previous one:

+7. _Progress by namespace_: it is useful to see how many GB were copied for each namespace.
 8. _Remaining data by namespace (GB)_: as it says, GB remaining to be copied for each namespace (across all shards) over time.
-9. _Partition Phase_: Count and distribution of partitions across their 2 main phases, 'done' or 'not started'.
+9. _Partitions per collection_: This is just another indicator to see progress of partitions and which collection is being processed (in the collection copy phase) based on the partitions phase for that collection.

 <img alt="Example Mongosync monitor" src="img/msync3.png">

 This sections shows:

-10. _Progress by namespace and shard distribution_: on a sharded cluster migration, it is useful to see how many GB were copied per shard for each namespace.
+9. _Progress by namespace and shard distribution_: on a sharded cluster migration, it is useful to see how many GB were copied per shard for each namespace.
 Useful to see the overall data distribution on the target cluster.
-11. _Partitions per collection_: This is just another indicator to see progress of partitions and which collection is being processed (in the collection copy phase) based on the partitions phase for that collection.
+10. _Shard Copy Distribution_: Just raw GB copied per mongosync progress.

 <img alt="Example Mongosync monitor" src="img/msync4.png">

-12. _Shard Copy Distribution_: Just raw GB copied per shard.
-Useful to see total data distribution across shards.